Signs of Life

 The first is Robin.
 She was my daytime nurse in ICU and was amazing in helping me transition to an understanding of what was going on and what to expect.
 She was, of course, medically attentive as befits her post, but also gentle, engaging, compassionate, and encouraging during this time when I was a gigantic fish out of water.
 I don't know that it was intentional but she connected with me somehow and kept me from falling face first into the self pity pool.
 I think her personality was just the right fit at the right moment and I'm lucky that she ended up being my first nurse.
 She also has two of the most adorable boys and another on the way.
 (By the way, Robin, if you happen to read this.
 I've always liked Geoffrey — yes, with a G-E-O although that dooms him to a life of spelling it every time he says it.
 Or maybe Scott?
 Or Daniel?)

 The second is my main daytime nurse once I was moved to the regular room.
 Her name is Molly and, again, it was all about the right personality that meshed with mine.
 Once we started joking with each other a bit it was clear that neither of us was going to take any crap from the other.
 I don't know what she was like with her other patients but she tried to make things at least a little bit of fun with me.
-She would do things like jump through my open door with a "Hey!
+She would do things like jump through my open door with an almost Groucho-like "Hey!
 How ya' doin'?"
 It was a nice break from an otherwise drab and clinical environment.
 When she found out that I was going to be keeping the feeding tube for a while, she also made it her personal mission to teach me how to work with it and made me do it all myself from that point on.
 She knew how to push without going over the line and helped me get ready to be doing this on my own.

 All of which brings us to the here and now.
 I'm sitting at my desk writing this wearing jeans, a button down shirt and plaid Chucks and listening to REO Speedwagon on vinyl.
 Yes, it's also true that I have a tube running through my nose and down the back of my throat into my stomach, but I'm a whole lot closer to "normal" than I was a week ago at this time.
 I don't yet know when I'll be returning to work.
 That will depend on the doctors and the tube and the swallowing and… and… and… But the normal is returning slowly but surely.